 Expand on the meaning or contextual usage of a specific element, such as what a variable refers to or how a string will be used in the user interface

-Clarify ambiguity and show relationships between items sufficiently to allow correct translation (e.g., in many languages it is impossible to translate the word "enabled" in isolation without knowing the gender, number and case of the thing it refers to.)
+Clarify ambiguity and show relationships between items sufficiently to allow correct translation (e.g., in many languages it is impossible to translate the word "enabled" in isolation without knowing the gender, number, and case of the thing it refers to.)

 Indicate why a piece of text is emphasized (important, sarcastic, etc.)